-High standards and specialist treatments can be found at medical facilities in the Netherlands.
-Hospitals are normally university hospitals or are run by religious or community organisations.
+High standards and specialist treatments can be found at most medical facilities in the Netherlands.
 All hospitals offer similar facilities and services, but some specialise in particular areas of treatment.

-Most doctors understand English, but expats often complain that local doctors lack sympathy and are reluctant to prescribe medications unless absolutely essential.
-This largely stems from the general non-interventionist approach adopted by most Dutch medical practitioners.
+Most doctors understand English, but expats often complain that local doctors sometimes lack bedside manner, and are often reluctant to prescribe medication unless absolutely essential.
+The latter largely stems from the general non-interventionist approach adopted by most Dutch medical practitioners.

-Expats should try to find a general practitioner (GP) as soon as possible after they arrive.
-They're normally busy and it can be difficult to find one who has space for more patients.
-After finding a doctor, expats will need to register with him or her.
+Expats should try to find a general practitioner (huisarts) as soon as possible after they arrive.
+They're often busy and it can be difficult to find one who has space for more patients.
+After finding a doctor, expats will need to register with them.

 Health insurance in the Netherlands

-All residents and tax payers in the Netherlands are required to have medical insurance from a private health insurance company.
+All residents and taxpayers in the Netherlands are required to have medical insurance from a private health insurance company.
 This must be organised within four months of arriving in the country.

 Insurers are required to provide the same basic coverage for everyone.
-Health insurers are not allowed to deny coverage to any person who applies for a standard insurance package and all policyholders must be charged the same premium, regardless of their age or state of health.
+Health insurers are not allowed to deny coverage to any person who applies for a standard insurance package, and all policyholders must be charged the same premium, regardless of their age or state of health.
 Children under the age of 18 are typically included in the insurance package of their parents or guardians.

 Emergency services in the Netherlands